 Pray for improved health.

 Diarrhea is the second leading cause of death among children younger than 5.
-And nearly 1,000 children die every day from diarrhea caused by unsafe water and poor sanitation and hygiene.
+And more than 800 children die every day from diarrhea caused by unsafe water and poor sanitation and hygiene.
 About half of childhood malnutrition is related to water, sanitation, or hygiene issues too.
 Ask God to protect children from the dangers of unsafe water and poor sanitation and hygiene.

 Great Healer, You are good and merciful.
 Touch these precious little ones.
 Give them Your strength to fight off the illnesses that wrack their bodies.
 Lead their communities to discover clean water sources close by so they can improve their health.